Stuycs-K/final-project-9-hea-liue/WORKLOG.md

 at home: initialized a board with randomly placed bombs and began working on squares bomb methods
 ### date 5/25
-in class: got a method working that randomly places bombs and shows reveal the bomb locations
+in class: got a method working that randomly places bombs and shows reveal the bomb locations at home: made the revealMines method toggle-able on the keybind R. it now reveals the mines when you hold R

 ## GROUP MEMBER 2